 Between 31 July and 14 August 1955, the 5th World Festival of Youth and Students was held in Warsaw.
 The festival — organised by the anti-imperialist and left-wing World Federation of Democratic Youth — gave Poles the opportunity to meet around 30,000 delegates from 114 countries, incorporating other Eastern Bloc allies, revolutionaries from South America and young socialists from the postwar capitalist West.
 911 African delegates from colonial states still largely subordinate to European powers were also in attendance.
-For the communist leaders of the Polish People’s Republic (PRL), this was a timely occasion to promote socialism and solidarity to the soon-to-be independent African states.
-For Polish citizens, this was one of the first opportunities to interact with non-white people after the destruction of the multicultural Second Polish Republic during the Second World War.
+For the communist leaders of the Polish People’s Republic (PRL), this was a timely occasion to promote socialism and solidarity with the soon-to-be independent African states.
+For Polish citizens,it was one of the first opportunities to interact with non-white people after the destruction of the multicultural Second Polish Republic during the Second World War.

 None of this was lost on the Polish Press Agency, whose journalists were tasked with documenting their African guests.
 The aim was to look beyond stereotypes of exoticism and present sisters, brothers and friends who could just as easily live in Polish society.
 The festival was the catalyst for a decades-long series of Polish press photographs showing people of African descent (PAD) visiting and living in Poland.
 Bartosz Nowicki, a Polish photographer and curator who currently lives in Wales, has spent the past few years researching these archive photos from the period 1955-1989.
 He recently curated an exhibition, Afro PRL, which highlighted the long-standing connections between white Poles and PAD, a memory that is often forgotten in contemporary Poland.